Becoming a Full-Time Artist

 An added bonus of the experiment: The savings made during the test was set aside for use when Nelson transitioned to art full-time.

 When both spouses work, finances are more likely to be stable.
 And when both partners work and manage their daily expense independently of the other (meals, entertainment, clothing) there is a lot of freedom.

 What happens when you rely solely on your other half for day-to-day pocket money and other expenses?
 Letting go of that freedom is difficult, as artist Konni Jensen recalls.

-Before you leap, set some solid footing in place.
+Before you decide to set your sites on being a full-time artist, set some solid footing in place.

 - Make a budget.
 Record everything you spend money on, everything.
 Then look at what you can continue to afford on one income, and for how long.